apache/carbondata/docs/datamap/datamap-management.md

 1. Automatic Refresh: Create datamap without `WITH DEFERRED REBUILD` in the statement, which is by default.
 2. Manual Refresh: Create datamap with `WITH DEFERRED REBUILD` in the statement

-**CAUTION:**
-If user create MV datamap without specifying `WITH DEFERRED REBUILD`, carbondata will give a warning and treat the datamap as deferred rebuild.

 ### Automatic Refresh